 All INSAT satellites are three-axis body stabilized spacecrafts.
-The last satellite of INSAT-2 series i.e., INSAT-2E was launched successfully on 3 April 1999.
-It is operational from May 1999 and acting as a backup satellite.
-It has a payload, called Charged Coupled Device (CCD) camera capable of taking 1 km resolution images in 3 bands.
 The meteorological imaging capability has also been upgraded on this satellite, as compared to its predecessors, by providing a water vapor channel with 8 km resolution in the VHRR, the imaging instrument of the satellite.
 A dedicated Meteorological Satellite Kalpana-1 has been launched by India in Sept, 2002 for earth imagery with three channel Very High Resolution Radiometer (VHRR) and Data Rely Transponder (DRT) for collection of meteorological and hydrological data from automatic weather stations.
 One more satellite INSAT 3A was launched by India in April 2003 with 3 channel VHRR cloud imagery (Visible, Infrared and Water Vapour), Charged Coupled Device (CCD) camera (Visible, Near IR and SWIR) and a DRT payload.
-Both these satellites are working satisfactorily and are operationally used for meteorological applications for day to day weather forecasting and derivation of satellite data products.
+Both these satellites are working satisfactorily and are operationally used for meteorological applications for day-to-day weather forecasting and derivation of satellite data products.